w3c/wai-intro-atag/content/education.md

       <p><span class="issue">Problem: </span><span><q>Some LMSs don't enable me to create accessible materials.
 Their built-in editor does not work with my screen reader.
 I cannot preview the contents within the tool.</q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>Other LMSs enable me to create accessible resource materials and assignments.
 I can preview the results all within the tool.
 I can also track students progress and grade their assignments.
-The tool works well with my screen reader.</q></span></p>
+These work well with my screen reader.</q></span></p>
     </li>
   </ul>
 </div>